henreyes/movie-commerce/README.md

 | Case 3: HTTP/10 threads/No connection pooling  | ![](img/ScaleCase3.png)   | 164                         | 6.10                                  | 2.60                        | Due to the lack of connection pool/cache, it is to be expected that this test of fablix takes the longest in terms of JDBC and servlet times.
 The black points on the graph further indicate the strain on the server.           |

-Overall Analysis: Times were very quick due to the one query executed.
-The query that was being executed only had a full table scan of full-text table (inverted index).
-This help in creating small averages since some queries returned zero results.
+Overall Analysis: Times were very quick due to the one query executed for each search.
+The query that was being executed only had one full table scan, which was of the full-text table (inverted index).
+This helps in creating small averages since some queries returned zero results.